sumeetchhetri/sqldiffer/README.md

   -h, --help                                   Show this help message
 ```

-**diff_gen** - Tool for generating diff sql when comparing 2 databases
+**diff_gen** - Tool for generating diff sql when comparing 2 databases<br/>
-It compares 2 previously generated protobuf schema files and provides diff sql statements which can be safely applied to the target database
-to get it closer to the source database
+It compares 2 previously generated protobuf schema files and provides diff sql statements which can be safely applied to the target database to get it closer to the source database

 ```
 Apples-MacBook-Pro:sqldiffer sumeetc$ diff_gen --help